 - Don’t disassemble or modify your PowerBlocks.
 This will void your warranty.
 Only do this if you’re confident in your skills and have no other option left!

 - Don’t use PowerBlock dumbbells in cluttered spaces.
-This is generall training good practice.
+This is generally training good practice.
 You need space to safely lift your dumbbells.

 - Don’t place PowerBlocks on unstable surfaces.
 As mentioned before, the PowerBlocks are one of the more stable adjustable dumbbell shapes.
 Just make sure they are placed on a sturdy flat surface.
-If you’re worried about them scratching your hard floor, then you can consider getting the PowerBlock stand (link for cheapest price).
+If you’re worried about them scratching your hard floor, then you can consider getting the PowerBlock stand.